Haywhyoh/FlexibugBeauty/FlexiBug_PRD.md

 - **Form Completion Rate**: Percentage of started forms that are completed
 - **Follow-up Response Rate**: Engagement with nurturing communications

-This comprehensive lead-to-client conversion system transforms FlexiBug from a simple booking platform into a complete customer acquisition and relationship management solution, providing beauty professionals with the tools they need to grow their business systematically.
+This comprehensive lead-to-client conversion system transforms Botglam from a simple booking platform into a complete customer acquisition and relationship management solution, providing beauty professionals with the tools they need to grow their business systematically.

 ---